Megaemce/AnnoyScript/Passing custom class object to web worker.md

 The worker gathers the data and then creates a new `Layer` with the given arguments.
 After the work is done, the new layer is sent back and can be accessed as `e.data.layer`.

-Now, let's examine the `process` method of the `Frame` class that created this web worker and attempted to push the returned object named `layer` into the `layers` property in its class:
+Now, let's examine the `process` method of the `Frame` class that created this web worker in attempt to push the returned object named `layer` into the `layers` property in its class:

 ```TypeScript
 export default class Frame {